 Any school thinking of inviting an author(or poet, illustrator, journalist, storyteller) to be their patron of reading should consider having one with whom there is already a connection.
 The author doesn’t necessarily have to be local but should ideally be someone the school has already met.
 It should also be someone for whom the position means something.
 Tim and I both felt this was important.
 For me it’s a real honour; I feel cherished and proud to have been selected.

 The patron should be professional and have a back list of traditionally published material (not be self-published and/or exclusively in e-book format).
 To get the most from the role, the school needs someone who is not necessarily ‘famous’ but has an established profile, a good track record of school visits and an up-to-date CRB check.
 An easy-to-navigate website the school can access is also a bonus.
 However, if a school has links with a newly published author/poet and feels they’re the right ‘fit’ for them, then that’s perfectly acceptable.
+Go to the Patron of Reading website for a list of authors available and more details about the scheme.

 Financial cost to the school

 The school would be expected to pay for any visit the POR makes in the usual way.
 A visit at least once a year is advisable so each class builds up a relationship with the patron.
-Rates vary but the Society of Authors recommendations can be found here.
+Rates vary but the Society of Authors guidelines can be found here.
 There should be little additional cost unless you host Skype sessions on top of the visits.
 It is important to discuss all this with the patron beforehand so misunderstandings don’t occur.

 How do I find a patron of reading for my school?

 If you are interested in the initiative but have never had an author in your school, try your local Schools’ Library Association or go to websites such as Authors Aloud UK and Scattered Authors’ Society.
-Better still, Tim Redgrave has a database of willing authors on his website here.

 A note of caution: Schools should beware of making unrealistic demands of the patron.
 Sending 200 stories and expecting the author to comment on them individually is beyond the call of duty.
 Remember, the emphasis is on reading.
 Likewise, the patron shouldn’t expect their books to have exclusive rights over other authors.
 It is advisable all parties meet with each other first and discuss how you all see the role.
 It’s crucial all the staff are involved.